itsmesujoy/Git_Repo_search/README.md

 # Getting Started with Create React App

+This project is mainly focused on searching git repository according to our needs

+This repository contains a React application that utilizes various packages for enhanced functionality.
+The project focuses on integrating the following packages:

+react-paginate: A React component for pagination, allowing easy implementation of pagination functionality in the application.

+moment: A JavaScript library for parsing, manipulating, and formatting dates.
+It simplifies working with dates and time in the application.

+react-loader-spinner: A library that provides a variety of loading spinner animations.
+It enhances the user experience by displaying loading indicators during asynchronous operations.

+axios: A popular JavaScript library for making HTTP requests.
+It simplifies communication with backend APIs, allowing the application to retrieve and send data easily.

+react-icons: A collection of popular icons that can be used in React applications.
+It offers a wide range of icons to choose from, enhancing the visual appeal of the application.

+Bootstrap version 3 is used for styling

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+Install the project dependencies using npm:
+### `npm install`

 In the project directory, you can run: